criscola/kubernetes-dbaas/website/docs/contributing/how-to-contribute.md

     http://developercertificate.org/ for more information).
 ```

+By making a contribution to this project and signing-off your commits,
+you agree to and comply with the Developer's Certificate of Origin.

 ## Pull requests requirements

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
 See the above stated requirements for PR on this project.